Since 1934, the Kolacky Days Button has been a mainstay. Czech out how the collectible button has changed throughout the

 Some fun facts about the button include it's the fourth longest tradition of Kolacky Days.
 The only traditions that have been around longer is the Grand Day Parade, Kolacky Eating Contest, and the Kolacky Queen Coronation.
 Out of the 79 buttons, 61 have had a kolacky pictured on it somewhere.
 Finally, the button has been fashioned with Minn. a total of 31 times, but has not appeared on the button since 1982.
 A total of 25 buttons have MN, 17 have Minnesota, and 6 make no reference to Minnesota, but do mention Montgomery.

-Back in October 2017, the Montgomery Area Community Club sought designs for the upcoming Kolacky Days Celebration!
-Sarah Dolejs, a native of Montgomery, submitted the winning design!
-MACC President Washa stated, "We had 4 great designs this year choose from and after all the votes were counted, the top 2 designs were separated by a vote."
-Washa also noted that this is the first time since 1951 that has the Czech flag depict on the button.
+Back in October 2018, the Montgomery Area Community Club sought designs for the upcoming Kolacky Days Celebration!
+Lisa Ingebrand, a first time winner, submitted the winning design!
+MACC President Washa stated, "We had 11 great designs this year to choose from and after all the votes were counted, one design ran away with a majority of the votes."